 Let’s break that down.
 Cryptocurrencies, it should be said, are a dime a dozen.
-Anyone can create a cryptocurrency whenever they like, and if you’re creating a token on a blockchain like Ethereum or Binance Smart Chain, you don’t even need to source an independent network of miners to validate your transactions, since the miners and validators attached to blockchains like Ethereum, Solana, or Binance Smart Chain will do that work for you.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Anyone can create a cryptocurrency whenever they like, and if you’re creating a token on a blockchain like Ethereum or Binance Smart Chain, you don’t even need to source an independent network of miners to validate your transactions, since the miners and validators attached to blockchains like Ethereum, Solana, or Binance Smart Chain will do that work for you.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 Since the cost of minting a new cryptocurrency can be very low, it is not unreasonable to argue that these networks can be launched without anything other than a speculative purpose, whose worth is dependent on nothing but market psychology.
 Meme coins, like Dogecoin and Shiba Inu, are volatile for precisely this reason.
 They are social currencies whose value is dependent on, to a large extent, how much people value a joke–in this case, a chubby Shiba Inu worth tens of billions of dollars.

 A lot of analysts dismiss market psychology within the cryptocurrency markets, which may explain why a lot of people express surprise about its volatility.
 Accepting that market psychology is an important piece of the puzzle can provide insight into the volatility of tokens.